Minimax Estimation of the $L_1$ Distance: Introduction

 We emphasize that the observed \emph{effective sample size enlargement} here is another manifestation of the recently discovered phenomenon in functional estimation of high dimensional objects.
-There has been a recent wave of study on functional estimation of high dimensional parameters~\cite{Valiant--Valiant2013estimating,Jiao--Venkat--Han--Weissman2015minimax,Wu--Yang2014minimax,Acharya--Orlitsky--Suresh--Tyagi2014complexity}, and it was shown in Jiao \emph{et al.}~\cite{Jiao--Venkat--Han--Weissman2015minimax} that for a wide class of functional estimation problems (including Shannon entropy $H(P)=\sum_{i=1}^S -p_i\ln p_i$, $F_\alpha \triangleq \sum_{i = 1}^S p_i^\alpha$, and mutual information), there exists a general methodology, termed \emph{Approximation}, that can be applied to design minimax rate-optimal estimators whose performance with $n$ samples is essentially that of the MLE (maximum likelihood estimator, or the plug-in approach) with $n\ln n$ samples.
+There has been a recent wave of study on functional estimation of high dimensional parameters~\cite{Valiant--Valiant2013estimating,Jiao--Venkat--Han--Weissman2015minimax,Wu--Yang2014minimax,Acharya--Orlitsky--Suresh--Tyagi2014complexity}, and it was shown in Jiao \emph{et al.}~\cite{Jiao--Venkat--Han--Weissman2015minimax} that for a wide class of functional estimation problems (including Shannon entropy $H(P)=\sum_{i=1}^S -p_i\ln p_i$, $F_\alpha \triangleq \sum_{i = 1}^S p_i^\alpha$, and mutual information), there exists a general approximation-based method that can be applied to design minimax rate-optimal estimators whose performance with $n$ samples is essentially that of the MLE (maximum likelihood estimator, or the plug-in estimator) with $n\ln n$ samples.